Maldives at the 1992 Summer Olympics

 The Maldives competed at the 1992 Summer Olympics in Barcelona, Spain, from 25 July to 9 August 1992.
 The delegation's participation in the Barcelona Olympics marked the Maldives' second appearance at the Summer Olympics since their debut at the 1988 Summer Olympics in Seoul, South Korea.
 Seven athletes competed across two sports; Ahmed Shageef, Mohamed Amir, Hussain Riyaz, Hussein Haleem and Aminath Rishtha in track and field, and Ahmed Imthiyaz and Mohamed Rasheed in swimming.
-None of the track or swimming athletes advanced past the first round in their events, and no Maldivian has won a medal in any events.
+None of the track or swimming athletes advanced past the first round in their events.

 Background

-The Maldives is an archipelagic country located in Southern Asia, situated in the Indian Ocean.
-Formerly a protectorate of the United Kingdom, it gained independence in 1965.
 The Maldives Olympic Committee was formed in 1985, and was recognized by the International Olympic Committee the same year.
 The Maldives have participated in every Summer Olympics since its debut in the 1988 Summer Olympics in Seoul.
-The highest number of Maldivians participating at any single Summer Games was seven at the 1988 Games and the 1992 Games in Barcelona, Spain.
 No Maldivian has ever won a medal at the Olympics.

-The 1992 Summer Olympics were held from 25 July to 9 August 1992.
-For the 1992 Summer Olympics, the Maldives sent a delegation of seven athletes.
+For the 1992 Summer Olympics, the Maldives sent a delegation of seven athletes, their joint highest number of participants.
 The Maldivian team at the 1992 Games featured five track and field athletes and two swimmers.
 Sprinters Ahmed Shageef, Mohamed Amir, Hussain Riyaz, Hussein Haleem and Aminath Rishtha were chosen to compete in athletic events.
 Swimmers Ahmed Imthiyaz and Mohamed Rasheed participated in the men's 50 metre freestyle and men's 100 metre freestyle.